Infinite convex geometries with lower semi-modularity and join semi-distributivity

 \section{Introduction}

 Convex geometries first occurred in \cite{Dilworth}, discovered as finite lower semimodular lattices with a unique irredundant decomposition.
 Their study as closure operators with the anti-exchange property is carried out in \cite{EdelmanJamison1985}.
 Since then they have also been studied as lattices in \cite{AGT} and \cite{KiraJB}.
 In \cite{CzedliSchmidt2012} the authors carried out the research concerning $SPS$ lattices which turn out to be dual to convex geometries of convex dimension 2.
-As long as they characterized the congruences of $SPS$ lattices hence we also obrained this classification for $cdim = 2$.
+As long as they characterize the congruences of $SPS$ lattices (see \cite{CzedliKurusa2019}) hence we obtain this classification for $cdim = 2$ as well.
 The general survey on the topic of convex geometries may be found in \cite[Chapter 5]{Gratzer2023}.
 Convex geometries are also duals to antimatroids (see \cite{antimatroids}) and a special type of greedoids (see \cite{greedoids}).
 The infinite case was presented and studied in both \cite{AGT} and \cite{KiraJB-2}.
-It turns out that convex geometries (also infinite) also found their application in conditional logic as presented in \cite{MartiPinosio} and \cite{Marti}.
+It turns out that convex geometries (also infinite) even found their application in conditional logic as presented in \cite{MartiPinosio} and \cite{Marti}.

 In this paper, we show how to build an infinite convex geometry out of the finite ones and reveal them as an example of class of structures which has the properties of \textit{lower semi-modularity} and \textit{join semi-distributivity}.